Pebit/Chess-in-JAVA/README.md

 # Chess in Java
 This is a basic console-based Chess game written in Java.

-The project was initially focused on implementing core Chess mechanics correctly.

 Currently, the game does **not** have a graphical interface.
 Instead, the board is printed to the console using standard Chess notation symbols:

 - **White** pieces are represented by **uppercase** letters (e.g., _K_ for _King_, _P_ for _Pawn_).